kittyjosh111/linux-and-thinkpad-scripts/README.md

 The scripts were used on the following devices:
 1) Thinkpad P16 (Intel) Gen 1 (2022)
 2) Thinkpad X1 Yoga (OLED) Gen 1 (2016)

+# problems fixed

+The scripts attempt to address the following issues:

+1) Trackpoint sensitivity too high on Lenovo trackpoint keybaords
+2) X11 Screen flickering on an X1 Yoga